phpbb/documentation/development/extensions/skeleton_extension.rst

 PHP event listeners work with core events to inject code into phpBB.
 Core events are like hooks, and they can be found throughout phpBB's codebase at key points.
-They give your extension access to phpBB's variables and allow you to modify them or to inject additional PHP code during phpBB's execution.
+They give your extension access to phpBB's variables and allow you to use and modify them or to inject additional PHP code during phpBB's execution.

 The Skeleton Extension will generate a sample event listener PHP file and necessary services YAML file: